How much does property management cost per month?

 • Where do you advertise your rental listings?

-You can find a property manager near you by searching online, contacting the real estate agent who sold your property or asking your HOA for referrals.
+You can find the best property management near you by searching online, contacting the real estate agent who sold your property or asking your HOA for referrals.

 You can negotiate fees with a prospective property manager by reviewing a draft agreement and making a counteroffer or requesting an amendment to one or more price points.
 Be prepared to share the logic behind your suggestions.